OfficeDev/office-js-docs-pr/reference/visio/visio-javascript-reference-overview.md

 ## Proxy objects

 The Visio JavaScript objects declared and used in an add-in are proxy objects for the real objects in a Visio document.
 All actions taken on proxy objects are not realized in Visio, and the state of the Visio document is not realized in the proxy objects until the document state has been synchronized.
-The document state is synchronized when ```js context.sync()``` is run.
+The document state is synchronized when ```context.sync()``` is run.

 For example, the local JavaScript object getActivePage is declared to reference the selected page.
 This can be used to queue the setting of its properties and invoking methods.
 The actions on such objects are not realized until the sync() method is run.